davidonete/mangosbot-docker/README.md

 You can edit the timeout for the docker compose to stop in the docker-compose.yml file changing the stop_grace_period, in case your container gets stuck

-# Reinstall the container
+# Reinstall/Update the container
-To make a fresh install of the container you should remove the ".initialized" file in the config file and remove all the containers from docker.
+To make a fresh install or update of the container you should remove the ".initialized" file in the config file and remove all the relevant containers and volumes from docker.
 After that you can do the "docker-compose up -d" to restart it

 # How to use the mangosd command window
 As docker doesn't allow direct input on the containers, there are two workarounds for sending commands to the mangosd service: